-CHEM 301 - Physical Chemistry I (4)
+CHEM 301 - Chemical Thermodynamics, Equilibrium and Kinetics (SI) (4)

-This course provides the theoretical basis for all of chemistry and related subjects, emphasizing thermodynamics, kinetics, quantum mechanics and reaction dynamics.
-Laboratory includes physical methods of measurement and computational techniques.
+This course provides the theoretical basis for chemistry and related subjects, emphasizing thermodynamics, equilibrium, kinetics, and reaction dynamics.
+Laboratory includes varied and diverse methods of measurement and computational techniques.
 Four hours of lecture-discussion and four hours of laboratory per week.
-CHEM 301 and 302 together are the physical chemistry foundation requirement for the American Chemical Society Chemistry major.
-CHEM 301 is the physical chemistry foundation requirement for the American Chemistry major.
+CHEM 301 is the physical chemistry foundation requirement for the American Chemistry Society Chemistry and Biochemistry majors.

-Prerequisite: CHEM 242; MATH 152.
+Prerequisite: CHEM 117 or CHEM 120; MATH 152.
+CHEM 242 and PHYS 222 strongly recommended.